skyparado/CSArch_CaseStudy1/README.md

 random case shows that when there is no locality at all, neither policy helps, and the only lever left is the miss penalty, where load-through gives a small constant saving per miss.

+---

+## Declaration of AI Usage

+> In the development of this project, the group used AI as a supporting tool throughout the design and development process.
+AI assistance was primarily used for debugging layout, rendering, and state-management issues; drafting and refining the simulator and animation logic; writing explanatory inline code comments; improving UI spacing, contrast, and responsive behavior; and reviewing the clarity, grammar, and terminology of the written analysis.

+>All AI-assisted code and content were manually reviewed, tested locally, and verified against the machine specifications before being committed to the project.
+AI tools were treated as a guide for troubleshooting and refinement, not as a substitute for the group's own understanding, and final implementation decisions, simulator behavior, and written analysis were confirmed and adjusted by each member individually.